thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 ~~~

 The ecosystem involves multiple actors: a credential issuer that requires an
-certain criteria to be passed via an attester, the client which an be a bot or
+certain criteria to be passed via an attester, the client which can be a bot or
-human-mediated agent which IP is not known, and the web origin placed behind a
+human-mediated agent whose IP is unknown, and the web origin placed behind a
 reverse proxy that may be fronting its infrastructure.
 The issuer provides
-cryptographic credentials to the client, which are then attached to requests and
+cryptographic credentials to the client, which are then linked to requests and
 optionally verified by proxies before reaching the origin.
 This chain allows for
 authentication without necessarily revealing identifying details to each
 intermediate.

 ## AI agent use example

-Humans and bots often interact with origins indirectly via clients like
+Humans and bots often interact with origins indirectly via clients such as
 browsers, agents, or CLI tools.
 These clients handle requests, potentially
 traversing reverse proxies that manage TLS termination, DDoS protection, and
 caching.

-The rise of advanced browser orchestration blurs lines between human-driven and
+The rise of advanced browser orchestration blurs the line between human-driven and
-automated requests, making reliable bot identification increasingly complex.
+automated requests, making identifying traffic as automated or not increasingly
+ambiguous.

 ~~~aasvg
                 .------------------------------.